 Showcasing science and research

-Now in its twelfth year, the SA Science Excellence Awards will showcase the critical importance of science and research to the development of industry and our society.
+Now in its fourteenth year, the SA Science Excellence Awards will showcase the critical importance of science and research to the development of industry and our society.

 Through the awards, we acknowledge the achievements of talented individuals, including recent PhD graduates and early career science, technology, engineering and mathematics (STEM) professionals and teachers, who are making an outstanding contribution to society both nationally and internationally.